AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Experiments

-\textbf{Hyper-parameter analysis of AFL.} TABLE \ref{tab:tab11} provides an overview of segmentation results achieved with different hyper-parameters of the AFL loss.
-When $\delta$ is $0$, the AFL loss can be approximated as the value of the NFL loss after using ADA.
-In this case, the NoC85 and NoC90 results of AFL are not optimal.
-However, when $\delta$ rises from $0$ to $0.2$, all the performance on the five datasets clearly rises, providing encouraging evidence regarding the benefits of AFL.
-After reaching $\delta=0.4$, the values of the personality metrics start to fluctuate.
-Thus, a $\delta$ of $0.4$ is the parameter of choice according to the outcome of our experiments.
+\textbf{Hyper-parameter analysis of AFL.} As shown in TABLE~\ref{tab:tab11} and TABLE~\ref{tab:tab14}, when $\delta$ is set to $0$ and $\alpha$ is $0$, AFL can be approximated as the value of NFL after applying ADA.
+Under these conditions, the NoC85 and NoC90 results of AFL are suboptimal.
+However, as $\delta$ increases from $0$ to $0.2$ and $\alpha$ rises from $0$ to $0.5$, there is a clear improvement in performance across all five datasets, providing compelling evidence for the efficacy of AFL.
+When $\delta=0.4$ and $\alpha=1.0$, the values of evaluation metrics start to fluctuate.
+Consequently, based on the outcomes of our experiments, the settings of $\delta = 0.4$ and $\alpha = 1.0$ emerge as the preferred parameters.